Pay off mortgage early or invest?

 - Watch opportunity cost: if extra payments prevent retirement contributions, rethink the plan.

-Run scenarios: baseline in Mortgage Payment, extra payments in Extra Payment, and (if relevant) housing decisions in Rent vs Buy.
+Run scenarios: baseline in Mortgage Payment, extra payments in Extra Payment, and payoff timing in Amortization Schedule.

 Risk, taxes, and liquidity (why the answer differs by person)